nokia/ncm-issuer/README.md

 NCM Issuer uses Helm chart in installation process.
 You can read more about Helm [here](https://helm.sh/).

-1. Load an image with NCM Issuer
+1. Load an image with NCM Issuer (however charts already point to public docker registry, so it should be loaded automatically)

    ```bash
    $ docker load -i IMAGE_NAME